 We could go miles deep on each of these questions about AI and AI Robotics.
 But at a high level, it is important to understand why modern AI is a key enabler for automating warehouse tasks that were previously mostly manual.

-At Covariant, our researchers stay abreast of — and lead — the latest advancements in AI, and our engineers incorporate them into our robotic systems to continue pushing the boundaries of warehouse automation.
+At Covariant, our researchers stay abreast of — and lead — the latest advancements in AI.
+Our engineers incorporate them into our robotic systems to continue pushing the boundaries of warehouse automation.